iam-peekay/personal-website/content/posts/2017-06-24_I-m-here-to-help-you-through-the-hardest-parts-of-your-coding-journey-fbd7d3a7600f.md

 ---
+template: post
-title: "I’m here to help you through the hardest parts of your coding journey"
+title: I’m here to help you through the hardest parts of your coding journey
+slug: /posts/what-are-the-most-challenging-parts-of-your-coding-journey/
+draft: false
 date: 2017-06-24T18:12:36.763Z
-template: "post"
-draft: false
-slug: "/posts/what-are-the-most-challenging-parts-of-your-coding-journey/"
-category: ""
-tags: [Programming,YouTube,Education,Technology,Startup]
+description: >-
-description: "Starting today, I’m collaborating with freeCodeCamp on a YouTube series called Ask Preethi.
+  Starting today, I’m collaborating with freeCodeCamp on a YouTube series called Ask Preethi.
 You can write me with your coding questions, doubts, frustrations, and experiences.
-Each week, I’ll answer…"
+Each week, I’ll answer…
+category: Coding
+tags:
+  - Programming
+  - YouTube
+  - Education
+  - Technology
+  - Startup
 ---

 ### I’m here to help you through the hardest parts of your coding journey